 A product roadmap is a plan of action that summaries long-term and short-term goals, priorities, product vision, possible risks, development process, and other information related to your product.
 This guide helps stakeholders to carry out the product strategy and achieve the intended results.
 It is used by many companies in different spheres, including software development, gaming industry, and more, because it explains, leads, and ensures that a team is going in the right direction.
 It is supposed to be easy to present to any audience, simple to update, and packed with visuals.

 Ideally, a roadmap covers a product strategy and features, metrics, goals, technology stack, milestones and deadlines of each development stage, as well as the results that a team needs to get.
 A product manager is the specialist who creates this strategy.
 They have all the needed skills for this task and are able to communicate with clients and stakeholders, analyze the market and company competitors, estimate the required work, and keep track of the roadmap.
 They can use project management software for their tasks and follow various principles, approaches, and frameworks.
-For example, utilizing such a project management app as GanttPro is a wise decision for a product manager.

 Read Also Product Managers vs Project Managers.
 Software Project’s Success From Different Perspectives